Steven Gerrard: 2010–2014: Captaincy and international retirement

 In August 2010, Gerrard scored twice in a friendly match against Hungary and helped England to a 2–1 win.
 Due to Ferdinand's continued absence through injury, Gerrard retained the captaincy for the opening match of the Euro 2012 qualifying campaign against Bulgaria, which England won 4–0.

-He was later named permanent captain by new coach Roy Hodgson, in time for the tournament finals.
+Gerrard was later named permanent captain by new coach Roy Hodgson, in time for the tournament finals of the UEFA Euro.
 This was the first time that he was named directly the captain of England and not in place of an injured or unavailable captain.
 He provided three assists and won two man of the match awards to help England finish top of their group at Euro 2012.
 Despite their quarter-final exit on penalties to Italy, Gerrard was later the only England player to be named in the UEFA Team of the Tournament.
 On 14 November 2012, Gerrard won his 100th cap for England in a friendly match against Sweden.

 For the 2014 FIFA World Cup, Gerrard captained England to their first group stage elimination since 1958 and their first elimination after only two matches, after two straight 1–2 defeats against Italy and Uruguay.
 Gerrard had played a part in both goals conceded against Uruguay courtesy of his club-mate, Luis Suárez.
 For England's final game against Costa Rica, Gerrard was replaced as captain by Frank Lampard and used as a substitute.

 On 21 July 2014, Gerrard announced his retirement from international football.
 He represented England 114 times (currently the fourth most capped player), scoring 21 goals.
 Jordan Henderson described Gerrard as "probably the best player this country has ever seen – not only as a player, but also as a leader and a captain."